MarinU-M/se_project_aroundtheus/README.md

 - Intro
 - Figma
 - Images
-- Github page (06/07 added)
+- GitHub page (06/07 added)
 - Technologies (06/18 updated)

 **Intro**

-This project is made so all the elements are displayed correctly on popular screen sizes, and all the information are fetched from a server via API.
+This project is made so all the elements are displayed correctly on popular screen sizes, and all the information is fetched from a server via API.
-This app let a user upload beautiful photos from your exiting travel to share, like/unlike the photo, delete the photo.
+This app lets users upload beautiful photos from their exciting travels to share, like/unlike the photo, or delete the photo.
-A user cna also tailor information of yours like name, icon photo, and title.
+Users can also tailor their information like name, icon photo, and title.

 **Figma**